tyriquezim/tyriquezim/README.md

 I have experience coding in the Java, Python, Kotlin and C programming languages.

 ### Current Project(s)
-I'm currently working on a calorie tracking application in Kotlin for the Android operating system.
+I'm currently working on a food and exercise logging application in Kotlin for the Android operating system.

 ### Skills in Progress
 I'm currently learning how to program in JavaScript with the intention of eventually learning how to create web applications.
 I also intend on learning Swift so that I can work on creating iOS applications.